 23% seafood harvested from our precious oceans goes to waste -- and the short shelf life of fresh fish demands hasty, carbon heavy transportation methods.
 By purchasing frozen fish, you're helping both the ocean, and your wallet.
 Thaw at will, enjoy delicious fish, and reduce waste while you're at it.

 Our salmon, lingcod, and rockfish are all landed one at a time hook and line, using a fishing method called "power trolling".
 We drag between 20 - 80 hooks behind our boat, and use artificial lures to tempt fish into biting

 Since our fish are all caught by hook, any unwanted catch (aka “by-catch”) can be safely returned to the sea.
 Common by-catch includes rockfish - which we’re allowed to retain, as well as king salmon, pink salmon, and halibut - all of which are safely returned to the ocean.

 A third generation commercial fisherman, Caleb has salmon running through his veins.
 He grew up set netting on the mighty Alsek River, and made the leap to captaining an open ocean troller at the age of 17.
 He and Jessica tied the knot in 2013, and purchased their own vessel in 2016.
 Caleb's zest for life (and addiction to fishing) keeps the mood aboard the boat in high sprits - Even when wind and waves abound.

 Jess began fishing with Caleb in 2012.
-Born and raised in Boise, the wild oceans of Alaska hooked her immediately, and all of a sudden, no other life seemed possible.
+Born and raised in Boise, the wild oceans of Alaska hooked her immediately, soon she realized -- no other life was possible.
 After graduating with her B.S. in Biology in 2014, she and Caleb began the hunt for their perfect vessel.
 They purchased the Alsek through a friend Jess met at Boise State - proving her college degree wasn't a total waste, after all.